rzddkh/My-store/README.md

   It will provide more information about each item.
 Items can be add to the cart in this component as well using _cart service_.
 It is data is provided by _data service_.

 - Product-list component:<br>
   It is the parent component for _product-item_ and it provides item's data to the _product-item_ component.
-This component gets its data from _data servic_.
+This component gets its data from _data service_.

 ### Services: